SeaQL/seaql.github.io/Blog/blog/2023-01-24-introducing-otter-sql.md

 Currently, OtterSQL only supports a tiny subset of a generic dialect of SQL:

- + `CREATE SCHEMA` / `CREATE TABLE`: implemented but constraints are not implemented yet
+ + `CREATE SCHEMA` / `CREATE TABLE`: implemented but constraints are not supported yet
  + `INSERT`: implemented
- + `SELECT`: select expressions, complex `WHERE` clauses, `LIMIT` and `ORDER BY` are implemented
+ + `SELECT`: select expressions, complex `WHERE` clause, `LIMIT` and `ORDER BY` are implemented

-We will be expanding on this as the project progresses.
-We welcome and encourage any contribution to this project!
+We will be expanding on the feature set as the project progresses.
+We'd welcome and encourage any contribution to this project!

-Specifically, we hope to implement a good enough subset of MySQL and PostgreSQL to support SeaORM.
+It is not practically usable yet, but we hope to implement a good enough subset of MySQL and PostgreSQL to support SeaORM soon.

 ## Dive In